DrExile/markprofiles/readme.md

 6. **Extension Installed:**
    - Once selected, the extension will be installed locally and appear in the list of installed extensions.

+*I have no idea whether it works or not*